cran/ale/README.md

 [![R-CMD-check](https://github.com/tripartio/ale/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tripartio/ale/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Accumulated Local Effects (ALE) were initially developed as a [model-agnostic approach for global explanations of the results of black-box machine learning algorithms](https://www.doi.org/10.1111/rssb.12377 "Apley, Daniel W., and Jingyu Zhu.
+Accumulated Local Effects (ALE) were initially developed as a model-agnostic approach for global explanations of the results of black-box machine learning algorithms (Apley, Daniel W., and Jingyu Zhu.
 'Visualizing the effects of predictor variables in black box supervised learning models.'
-Journal of the Royal Statistical Society Series B: Statistical Methodology 82.4 (2020): 1059-1086").
+Journal of the Royal Statistical Society Series B: Statistical Methodology 82.4 (2020): 1059-1086 <doi:10.1111/rssb.12377>).
 ALE has two primary advantages over other approaches like partial dependency plots (PDP) and SHapley Additive exPlanations (SHAP): its values are not affected by the presence of interactions among variables in a model and its computation is relatively rapid.
 This package